finos/FDC3/docs/agent-bridging/spec.md

     meta: {
         /** Timestamp at which response was generated */
         timestamp:  Date,
-        /** GUID for the handshake request */
+        /** UUID for the handshake request */
-        requestGuid: string,
+        requestUuid: string,
-        /** Unique GUID for this message */
+        /** Unique UUID for this message */
-        responseGuid: string,
+        responseUuid: string,
     }
 }
 ```